khayama/software/r1soft-cdp-bare-metal-restore-procedures.md

 # Restoring your server from an R1Soft image

-Below is the process for completing a restore to public/private {{site.data.keyword.BluVirtServers_full}} or {{site.data.keyword.BluBareMetServers_full}}.
-This process would be followed in the case of a server failure that causes data/OS loss.
-This process will restore all file system blocks backed up (including the OS and any files that were not excluded from backups).
-This process should not be followed if the restoration of a subset of files is the objective (Refer to [R1Soft Wiki](http://wiki.r1soft.com/display/CDP/Restoring+Files){:new_window} for restotration of the files only).
+Use this procedure to complete a restore to public or private {{site.data.keyword.BluVirtServers_full}} or {{site.data.keyword.BluBareMetServers_full}}.
+Use this process if a server failure causes data or OS loss.
+This process restores all file system blocks that are backed up (including the OS and any files that were not excluded from backups).

+Do not use this process if the restoration of a subset of files is the objective.
+To restore only the files, see [R1Soft Wiki](http://wiki.r1soft.com/display/CDP/Restoring+Files){:new_window}.

 ## Restoring your virtual device

-1. Click into the device you wish you restore in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+1. Click into the device you want you restore in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Click the **Actions** menu and choose **Boot from image** you get a list of private images.
-3. Choose **Public Images** from the drop-down menu.
+3. Choose **Public Images** from the menu.
 4. Choose the appropriate R1Soft agent boot image for your version of R1Soft server (serverbackup-centos-bootcd-agent.iso) and click **Boot From This Image** link on the right.
 5. From the **Device Details** page for the server that you are restoring, click **Actions** > **KVM Console**.
 6. After the console is up and the image boots, you will see a Debian bootloader screen with some options.
 Press the Enter key to boot from the default option.